Food scientists caution against passing 2-minute judgement on Maggi

-Scientists say it is unfair to call the noodles ‘unsafe’ even before the final test results are in; ask for findings of other labs and information on how the samples, which allegedly had higher than permitted levels of lead and MSG, were blended and analysed
+Scientists say it is unfair to call the noodles ‘unsafe’ even before the final test results are in; ask for findings of other labs and information on how the samples were blended and analysed

 Food scientists believe the raging controversy over Maggi noodles is unwarranted.
 According to them, it would be jumping the gun if one were to label the popular food product ‘unsafe’ even before the results of the final tests are in.
 They have also pointed out a number of grey areas in the Food and Drug Administration (FDA) investigators’ tests.